 0 to 100mph without a car

-Llechwedd Slate Caverns has run excellent underground tours for years, and it’s still one of the best places to soak up slate mining history.
-But now the zip wire people have come along and done something barking mad: installed a series of huge trampolines inside a vast underground chamber.
+At Slate Caverns the Zip World people came along and did something barking mad: installed a series of huge trampolines inside a vast underground chamber.

 It’s called Bounce Below.
 Three trampolines, one above the other, in a space that’s like an alien cathedral, all connected with slides and ladders, and lit by psychedelic, multi-coloured lights.

-Further south, Corris Mine Explorers offers exciting opportunities to discover the underground Braich Goch slate mine workings.
+Further south, winner of the Mid Wales Tourism Awards for Best Activity / Experience in Mid Wales 2019/2020, Corris Mine Explorers offers exciting opportunities to discover the underground Braich Goch slate mine workings.
 The mine was abandoned in 1970 and left exactly as it was.
-With an experienced guide, the three different tours offer a mysterious trip into an amazing time capsule full of discarded tools, machinery and memories.
+With an experienced guide, the tours offer a mysterious trip into an amazing time capsule full of discarded tools, machinery and memories.
 For children aged 8 and over, the 50 minute Taster Trip is perfect for trying out mine exploration.
+More adventurous explorers can go for the half-day trip - a challenging experience with scrambling, climbing, narrow gaps and ledges to conquer.

 Biking trails for all the family